saleyn/phx-multi-select/README.md

 - Ability to search in the list of options on the client side or on the server side

+Here's a sample [video]() illustrating what this component looks like in action.

 ## Author

 Serge Aleynikov